YueLin301/robot-dynamics-mynotes/README.md

 ## robot-dynamics-mynotes

 Below are some small experiments related to dynamics.
+Unfortunately, a **large** amount of code I wrote cannot be made public, because the original laboratory will continue to conduct related research. `:(`

 The motor cannot be moved by hand by default and can only control current or position.
 However, by utilizing sensors embedded within the motor and some knowledge of dynamics, human-machine interaction features can be achieved.